 1. Who discovered ethylene?

 A Russian scientist named Dimitry Neljubow demonstrated in 1901, that the active component was ethylene.
 Doubt discovered that in 1917 ethylene spurred abscission.
-Not until 1934 did Gane announce the plants synthesize ethylene
+Not until 1934 did Gane announce that plants synthesise ethylene.

 2. How is ethylene produced?

 Ethylene is commercially developed by the steam cracking of a wide range of hydrocarbon feedstocks.
-Processes of olefin cracking and inter conversion are being built to improve efficiency of light olephins.
-They will usually transform C4-C8 olephins and light gasoline pyrolysis into ethylene and propylene.
+Processes of olefin cracking and interconversion are being built to improve the efficiency of light olefins.
+They will usually transform C4-C8 olefins and light gasoline pyrolysis into ethylene and propylene.

 3. Is ethylene heavier than air?

-Ethylene has the appearance of a colorless gas with a light smell and taste.
-It is lighter than atmosphere.
+Ethylene has the appearance of a colourless gas with a light smell and taste.
+It is lighter than the atmosphere.